RCIC-UCI-Public/website-rcic/docs/source/account/getting-account.rst

 .. attention::

+   | :bluelight:`Your UCInetID` is NOT your student ID
    | :bluelight:`Your account` is your **UCINetID**
    | :bluelight:`Your password` is **your regular password** that you use for your UCINetID
-   | :red:`We do not handle or reset passwords for UCINetID`
+   | :red:`We do not store, handle or reset passwords for UCINetIDs.`

 .. _closing account: